 Our curriculum embodies mutual respect, humanity and a passion for learning in every subject.
 All learners are encouraged to study pathways which link to their future career aspirations.
 We believe that planning for the future early helps success grow.
 This is why all our learners receive expert careers guidance to inform their curriculum pathway choices.
 Our curriculum is designed to offer breadth, depth and creativity and is underpinned by essential core humanitarian values.

-In Year 7 & 8 English and mathematics have 5 hours a week whilst science have an allocation of 4 hours weekly.
-The EBacc subjects of French, geography and history all have 2 hours whilst computing, design technology and physical education are also given this allocation.
-Forest school is used as a vehicle to deliver our PSHCE provision in Y7 with a dynamic and exciting approach to assist developing both resilience and thinking skills, whilst in Y8 learners discover PSHCE and gain an insight into one of the most popular option subjects in the school through Business Studies which helps to develop their enterprise and entrepreneurial skills.
-Art, Religious Education and music are also incorporated into the Y7 and Y8 curriculums through one hour a week delivery.
+In Year 7 & 8 English and Mathematics have 5 lessons a week whilst science have an allocation of 4 lessons weekly.
+The EBacc subjects of French, Geography and History all have 2 lessons whilst computing, Design Technology and Physical Education are also given this allocation.
+Forest school is used as a vehicle to deliver our PSHCE provision in Y7 with a dynamic and exciting approach to assist in developing both resilience and thinking skills.
+In Y8 learners continue to follow schemes of work promoting discussion, exploring the diversities of life including; drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.
+Y9 discover PSHCE and gain an insight into one of the most popular option subjects in the school through Business Studies which helps to develop their enterprise and entrepreneurial skills.
+Art, Religious Education and Music are also incorporated into the Y7 and Y8 curriculums through one lesson a week delivery.